 “Jahan Koyi apna Dafn na hua ho woh jagah apni nhi hua karti” [A person does not belong to a place until someone beloved is buried there]Gabriel Garcia Marquez- One Hundred Years of Solitude

 Reading the book, “Bread, Butter and Cement” by Annie Zaidi, felt like a trip down memory lane.
 It made me nostalgic.
 It made me think of my roots, my identity, and my belongingness.
-I finished this book in one week along with my office work as I so wanted to know the author’s story.
 The book is beautifully written and expressed.
 It feels like a slow cold breeze passing below your feet while you read this book but also makes you worry about the things happening in our country as to how our heritage and culture are being devoid of diversity.

-Like the author, I always wanted to own a place that I can call mine.
-But there were always two strands of thinking of me owning a place or calling a place my own home.
-The first one is of course where my grandfather, my grandmother, and my mom lived their whole life.
-I loved the above-mentioned quote as the author was also fascinated by this quote.
+Like Zaidi, I always wanted to own a place that I can call mine.
+Do I belong to a place or Do I want a place of my own own?
+The first one is of course where my dada, dadi, and my ma lived their whole life.
 It feels so right that where your ancestors have lived, that place belongs to you.
-If you see this in a larger sense, it’s so difficult to imagine the lives of the people who were uprooted from their homeland because of partition, communal strife, or poverty and had to move to a different place.
+If you see this in a larger sense, it’s so difficult to imagine the lives of the people who were uprooted from their homeland because of partition, communal strife, or poverty and have had to move to a different place.
 The second one is that place that I am going to build/buy that is my own.

-Just finding out that the author’s hometown was Azamgarh which is also my hometown created a strong urge for me to read this book and know the author and what she has to say in this book.
-While reading this book, being a woman who also belongs to the same district and also migrated to a different place and trying to create her own identity made me feel so relatable to the author and this book.
+Just finding out that the author’s hometown was Azamgarh which is also my hometown created a strong urge for me to read this book.
+Being a woman who belongs to the same district and also migrated to a different place and trying to create my own identity made me relate to the author’s feeling in this book.
 Just like the author of this book, ‘belonging had always been a fraught question for me’ because I also never lived at one place for long.
-Especially after my marriage, I moved to south India totally devoid of north Indian roots, culture, food, and the people.
+Especially after my marriage, I moved to South India totally devoid of North Indian roots, culture, food, and the people.
 I am not sure where I belong.

-I remember my first UPSC interview when they asked me about my hometown and I remember, I was trying to defend the reputation of my district as it has been stereotyped and demonised as a place linked to terrorism.
-I can confidently say that even I was suffering from that bias otherwise there was no need to defend.
-The author is also anguished why a place of poetry, textile, and imarati has been stereotyped just because a section of minorities live there.
+I remember my first UPSC interview when they asked me about my hometown and I was trying to defend the reputation of my district as it has been stereotyped and demonised as a place linked to terrorism.
+I can confidently say that even I was suffering from that bias otherwise there would be no need to defend.
+The author is also anguished about why a place of poetry, textile, and imarati has been stereotyped just because a section of minorities live there.
 It is sad.
 Even I agree with the author that this stereotyping isolates the minority community and also prevents the Hindu majority from taking pride in their regional identity.
-At this moment I remember this couplet:
+A couplet comes to mind:

 “Sabhi ka khoon hai shaamil yahaan ki mitti Mein,Kisi ke baap ka Hindustan thodi hai” [Everybody’s blood is mixed into the earth here, Hindustan does not belong to anybody’s father]Rahat Indori

-Across the whole book, the author has shown concerns towards the marginalisation of a minority communities with a special focus on Muslim communities.
-Being a Muslim and a woman, she has had to face a lot of questions, rejections and how the socio-political climate of the country has made her conscious of her identity.
-She was worried that what people will think or how will they behave if she is dressed up in a certain way.
+Throughout the book, Zaidi shows concerns towards the marginalisation of a minority communities with a special focus on Muslim communities.
+Being a Muslim and a woman, she has had to face a lot of questions and rejection.
+The socio-political climate of the country made her conscious of her identity.
+She was worried what people will think or how they will behave if she wore a hijab/burqa.

 This is the sad reality of this country.
-As per the recent findings of a three-year study on discrimination in housing, also reiterated by the author, most cosmopolitan cities and neighbourhoods continue to keep Muslims and Dalit out.
+The recent findings of a three-year study on discrimination in housing, most cosmopolitan cities and neighbourhoods continue to keep Muslims and Dalit out.
 Stereotyping and discrimination against Muslims and Dalits is rampant in our country.
-One of my close Muslim friends who is a writer and public policy expert tells me, ” he no more thinks India as its own country and wants to move out from here as soon as he can”.
-Hearing this, I just thought; where we have reached and what we have become as a nation.
+One of my close Muslim friends who is a writer and public policy expert tells me, ” I no more think India is my country and I want to move out from here as soon as I can”.
+Hearing this, I thought; where have we reached and what have we become as a nation.

 “The ache for home lives in all of us.The safe place where we can go as we are and not be questioned”Maya Angelou

-The major theme of this book is about home, identity, belongingness, and most importantly about mitti (soil) of one’s birthplace.
+The theme of this book is about home, identity, belonging, and most importantly about mitti (soil) of one’s birthplace.
 How absolutely nothing can replace the feeling of your roots.
-How this mitti or zameen as we call it at our place has ‘dual connotations’ that mean land and also a certain psychological environment.
+How this mitti or zameen as we call it, has ‘dual connotations’ that mean land and also a certain psychological environment.
 It makes me feel proud when I read in this book that the author traces her roots to eastern Uttar Pradesh.
-People who belong to this place and now settled in different cities generally don’t accept and tell other people that they come from this part of India because they don’t want to be associated with various stereotypes and backwardness associated with this area.
+Generally people from Uttar Pradesh who have relocated would rather not reveal their identity out of fear of being stereotyped.

-Note: I created a draft of this blog last month but could not publish it because almost everyone in my family were sick.
-Finally, when I started feeling bit normal and things are better at home, I completed this blog today and published it.
+Note: I created a draft of this blog last month but could not publish it because almost everyone in my family was sick.
+Finally, when I started feeling a bit better and things got stable at home, I completed this blog today.